How to Propagate Monstera Deliciosa

 Cons of airlayering

-• You need moss, which you’re less likely to have laying around than soil or water
+• You need moss, which you’re less likely to have lying around than soil or water

 How do I know if the node is spent?